 The last characters of both the sequences of which the U+0931 is part, are consonants.
 As the Eyelash-Reph can take all the combinations as that of a consonant, no specific handling in terms of context rule is required.

-Case of V preceded by H:
+Case of V preceded by H

 There could be cases involving multi-word domains where V may need to be allowed to follow an H